Skip to content

 }

-For ProjectionAggregate readmodels, enable history when creating the projection:
+For ProjectionAggregate readmodels, no history configuration is needed when creating the projection.
+History is loaded on-demand when queried:

 go